classdojo/policies/terms.md

 ## FERPA

-Certain information that may be provided to ClassDojo by teachers, teacher aides, or other personnel at an Institution (“School Official”) that is directly related to a student and maintained by an Institution, may be considered an education record (“Education Record”) under the Family Educational Rights and Privacy Act (“FERPA”).
+Certain information that may be provided to ClassDojo by teachers, school leaders, teacher aides, or other personnel at an Institution (“School Official”) that is directly related to a student and maintained by an Institution, may be considered an education record (“Education Record”) under the Family Educational Rights and Privacy Act (“FERPA”).
 Additionally, certain information, provided to Company by School Officials about a student, such as student name and grade level, may be considered directory information under FERPA (“Directory Information”) and thus not an Education Record.
 A school may not generally disclose personally identifiable information from an eligible student’s education records to a third party without written consent of the parent and/or eligible student or without meeting one of the exemptions set forth in FERPA (“FERPA Exemption(s)”), including the exemption for Directory Information (“Directory Information Exemption”) or disclosure to school officials with a legitimate educational interest (“School Official Exemption”).

 As a School Official or Institution providing Directory Information or any Education Record to ClassDojo, you represent, warrant and covenant to ClassDojo, as applicable, that your Institution has: